-Comment: Suitsupply could show that Audit reports and CAPs were timely shared with their suppliers.
+Comment: SuitSupply could show that Audit reports and CAPs were timely shared with their suppliers.
+The company adapts the CAP template to provide prioritization of the issues found to help the factories focus on the most important issues at hand.